games647/CommandForward/README.md

 * Drop the plugin in the Bungee and Bukkit server
 * Finished setup

+## Permissions

+commandforward.bukkit.command.forward.* - Allow to use all features of forward command commandforward.bukkit.command.forward - Allow to use base forward command commandforward.bukkit.command.forward.console - Allow to use console in forward command commandforward.bukkit.command.forward.other - Allow to use another player than ourself in forward command

 ### Using it

 #### Execute this command on the Bukkit side